ubc-web-services/ubc-clf-min/README.md

 It's for developers building a UBC CLF website, who don't want to include the entire Bootstrap 2 CSS framework.

 ### Can I use it on my existing UBC website with CLF version 7.x?
-You can, but if you're relying on styling or layout from the default CLF version, these will most likely break.
+You can, but if you're relying on styling or layout from the default CLF version, these may break.

 ### Why use it then?
 You want a clean slate of CSS with just the bare minimum required by the UBC CLF.

 ## What's included?
-Only css required for the 'required' CLF elements and the primary navigation.
+Only css required for the 'required' CLF elements and the primary navigation, plus the Bootstrap 2 Grid system (span and offset classes).
+These have been replaced from alpha versions becuase the savings wasn't significant, but the potential problems were :)

 ## What's not included?
-Everything else, but most importantly, the full grid system.
+Everything else.

 ### Can I get it from the CDN?
--- yes, details coming soon --
+YES!
+**Fixed width**
+//cdn.ubc.ca/clf/7.0.4-minimal/css/minimal-clf-7.0.4.css
+//cdn.ubc.ca/clf/7.0.4-minimal/css/minimal-clf-7.0.4-bw.css
+//cdn.ubc.ca/clf/7.0.4-minimal/css/minimal-clf-7.0.4-gw.css
+//cdn.ubc.ca/clf/7.0.4-minimal/css/minimal-clf-7.0.4-wg.css

+**Full width**
+//cdn.ubc.ca/clf/7.0.4-minimal/css/minimal-clf-full-7.0.4.css
+//cdn.ubc.ca/clf/7.0.4-minimal/css/minimal-clf-full-7.0.4-bw.css
+//cdn.ubc.ca/clf/7.0.4-minimal/css/minimal-clf-full-7.0.4-gw.css
+//cdn.ubc.ca/clf/7.0.4-minimal/css/minimal-clf-full-7.0.4-wg.css

 ### File Structure